rh-ai-quickstart/RAG/README.md

 oc login --server="<cluster-api-endpoint>" --token="sha256~XYZ"
 ```

 3. If the GPU nodes are tainted, find the taint key.
-You will have to pass in the
+You will have to pass the taint to the
    make command to ensure that the llm pods are deployed on the tainted nodes with GPU.
-   In the example below the key for the taint is `nvidia.com/gpu`

 ```bash
 oc get nodes -l nvidia.com/gpu.present=true -o yaml | grep -A 3 taint